ltsp/ltsp/docs/ltsp.conf.5.md

 ## SYNOPSIS
-The LTSP client configuration file is placed at `/etc/ltsp/ltsp.conf` and it losely follows the .ini format.
+The LTSP client configuration file is placed at `/etc/ltsp/ltsp.conf` and it loosely follows the .ini format.
 It is able to control various settings of the LTSP server and clients.
 After each ltsp.conf modification, the `ltsp initrd` command needs to be run so that it's included in the additional ltsp.img initrd that is sent when the clients boot.